Back

 Creating software, however, remains the domain of a select few — those with years of technical training and engineering expertise.
 Despite the advent of AI assistants like ChatGPT and GitHub Copilot, turning an idea into working software still demands deep technical knowledge.

 Agemo exists to change this paradigm.
 We envision a world where anyone can create sophisticated software tools simply by describing what they want to achieve.
-The future of software creation1 lies not in writing code, but in expressing ideas and problem solving.
+The future of software creation lies not in writing code, but in expressing ideas and problem solving.

 This idea would have seemed impossible just a few years ago.
 Since then, large language models (LLMs) have revolutionised the practice of writing code, finding a killer use-case in programming assistants and autocomplete.
 However, the fact that software creation remains stubbornly inaccessible reveals a deeper truth: the real challenges exist and always have existed beyond just code.